FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

 then score a game element into a goal autonomously during a match.
 Teams write programs called *op modes* (which stands for "operational modes") to specify the behavior for their robot.
-These op modes run on the Robot Controller after being selected on the Operator Console.
+These op modes run on the Robot Controller after being selected on the DRIVER STATION.

 Teams who are participating in the *FIRST* Tech Challenge have a variety of programming tools that they can use to create their own op modes.